e-scooter-2077/documentation/implementation/index.md

 ## [Device emulator](https://github.com/e-scooter-2077/device-emulator)

-The Device emulator is the C# mock implementation of the usage of each scooter: it moves the scooters, uses the battery and set standby mode.
+The Device emulator is the C# mock implementation of the usage of each scooter.
+Implemented as HostedService the emulator executes a loop in which queries for new scooters and then simulates a random usage (based on their last status) to update them: it moves the scooters, uses the battery and set standby mode.